Borussia Dortmund: Out on loan

-Reserves and academy
+Reserves and Youth Sector

 Club captains

-Since 1963, 18 players have held the position of club captain for Borussia Dortmund.
+Since 1963, 19 players have held the position of club captain for Borussia Dortmund.
 The first club captain after the introduction of the Bundesliga was Alfred Schmidt, who was captain from 1963 to 1965.
-The longest-serving captain Michael Zorc, who was club captain from 1988 to 1997, has the distinction of having won the most trophies as captain; he won two Bundesliga titles, one DFB-Pokal, three DFL-Supercups and one UEFA Champions League.
-The current club captain is Marco Reus, who took over after Marcel Schmelzer stepped down from his role as the club's captain for the 2018–19 season.
+The longest-serving captain Michael Zorc, who was club captain from 1988 to 1998, has the distinction of having won the most trophies as captain; he won two Bundesliga titles, one DFB-Pokal, three DFL-Supercups and one UEFA Champions League.

+The current club captain is Emre Can, who took over after Marco Reus stepped down from his role as the club's captain for the 2023–24 season.

 Non-playing staff

 Head coaches

 In July 1935, Fritz Thelen became the club's first full-time head coach, but was not available in the first months of the season, forcing Dortmund player and Germany international Ernst Kuzorra to take over instead.
 In 1966, Willi Multhaup led his side to the European Cup Winners' Cup, the first German team to win a European trophy.
 Horst Köppel was the coach to bring major silverware to the club for the first time in over 20 years, winning the DFB-Pokal in 1989.

 Ottmar Hitzfeld is the club's most successful coach, having won both the Bundesliga and Supercup twice.
 In 1997, Dortmund had waited for continental success for over 30 years; Hitzfeld crowned his period with an unexpected triumph and won the Champions League.
-Dortmund won the Intercontinental Cup in 1997 and head coach Nevio Scala became the first and so far the only non-native speaker who won a major title.
+Dortmund won the Intercontinental Cup in 1997 and head coach Nevio Scala became the first and, so far, only non-native speaker to win a major title.
 In 2001–02, Matthias Sammer, a former BVB player, brought the league title back to Dortmund.
 In 2008–09, the club approached Mainz 05 head coach Jürgen Klopp.
 He won the club's seventh championship title in 2010–11.
 In his fourth season, Dortmund won the Bundesliga and the DFB-Pokal to complete the first league and cup double in the club's history.
 Successor Thomas Tuchel won the 2016–17 DFB-Pokal.

 On 22 May 2018, Lucien Favre was confirmed as the new head coach of the club for the 2018–19 season.
-He was able to win the 2019 DFL-Supercup on 3 August 2019.
+He won the 2019 DFL-Supercup on 3 August 2019.

 On 12 December 2020, Dortmund suffered a 5–1 defeat against VfB Stuttgart.
 Favre was fired the next day.